Memetic warfare: History

+The concept of memetics derives from the book "The Selfish Gene" (1976) by Richard Dawkins, being defined as a non-genetic means of transferring information from one individual to another.

+Over time, the term "meme" became commonly understood as an image, text, video or other transferrable form of digital information, typically spread for the purpose of humor.

 Memetics: A Growth Industry in US Military operations was published in 2005 by Michael Prosser, now a Lieutenant Colonel in the Marine Corps.
 He proposed the creation of a 'Meme Warfare Center'.

 In Evolutionary Psychology, Memes and the Origin of War (2006), Keith Henson defined memes as "replicating information patterns: ways to do things, learned elements of culture, beliefs or ideas."

 Memetic warfare has been seriously studied as an important concept with respects to information warfare by NATO's Strategic Communications Centre of Excellence.
 Jeff Giesea, writing in NATO's Stratcom COE Defense Strategic Communications journal, defines memetic warfare as "competition over narrative, ideas, and social control in a social-media battlefield.
-One might think of it as a subset of ‘information operations’ tailored to social media.
+One might think of it as a subset of 'information operations' tailored to social media.
 Information operations involve the collection and dissemination of information to establish a competitive advantage over an opponent".

 According to Jacob Siegel, "Memes appear to function like the IEDs of information warfare.
 They are natural tools of an insurgency; great for blowing things up, but likely to sabotage the desired effects when handled by the larger actor in an asymmetric conflict."

-The Taiwanese government installed memetic engineering teams in each government department which can respond within 60 minutes to disinformation efforts using a “humor over rumor” approach.
-These teams primarily counter Chinese political warfare efforts and domestic disinformation.
-The Political Warfare Bureau of the Ministry of National Defense oversees similar units.
+The Taiwanese government and Audrey Tang, its Minister of Digital Affairs, announced their intention to install memetic engineering teams in government to respond to disinformation efforts using a “humor over rumor” approach.
+The stated purpose of this approach is primarily to counter Chinese political warfare efforts and domestic disinformation.

+Examples

+Russian annexation of Crimea (2014)

+Evidence of memetic warfare and other applications of cyber-attacks aiding Russia in their efforts to annex Crimea has been made apparent by reports of roughly 19 million dollars being spent to fund "troll farms" and bot accounts by the Russian government.
+The intention of this campaign was to spread pro-Russian sentiment on social media platforms, particularly targeting the ethnically Russian populations living within Crimea.
+This event is widely considered to be Russia's proof of concept for modern information warfare, and serves as a template for future instances of memetic warfare.